About the author

 Seattle Black Film Festival

 Established in 2003 as the Langston Hughes African American Film Festival, the Seattle Black Film Festival screens films in two historic Seattle venues.
-The festival is a union of screenings, networking events, workshops, and industry panels.
+This BIPOC film festival is a union of screenings, networking events, workshops, and industry panels.

-Deadline entry date: 2026 deadlines have not yet been announced; however, the previous deadline was December 1, 2024 (Early Bird).
-Follow 206Langston on social media for updates.
+Deadline entry date: 2027 deadlines have not yet been announced; however, previously the Earlybird deadline has been in December.
+Follow 206Langston, the festival organizer, on social media for updates.

 Deadline entry fee: $35 (regular) is the fee for narrative features.
 Students may apply for a discounted price.